insanedust/assessment_dd1a/README.md

 Download Nodejs for operating system and follow the prompts provided.

 Download and install Postgres SQL follow prompts to install.
 Make sure you take note of password otherwise reinstall needed.
-Inside repo will be folder call database and the database backup file will be located there.
+Inside repo will be folder called database and the database backup file will be located there.

 ## Deployment